ma-juarez/ma-juarez/README.md

 ### Biotechnology/Biomedicine/Bioinformatics Student

 My name is Miguel (also known as Miki), I have a Bachelor's Degree in Biotechnology and Master's in Biomedical Sciences.
 My main area of interest is the pancreas, with specific interest in diabetes.
-I like the mixx of experimental and computational approach.
+I like the mix of experimental and computational approach.

 ### Main Technologies